 Now somebody out there wants the boy badly and they're prepared to kill anyone who gets in their way.
 Evading them, in a strange country, takes all the skill and courage Charlie possesses.

 As she soon discovers, once you've hit the first drop there's no going back, and you'd better hang on tight because you're in for a wild ride.

 From the author's notebook

-The idea for FIRST DROP came about through my work as a photo-journalist, which takes me out to cover the big Spring Break event at Daytona Beach in Florida just about every year.
+The idea for FIRST DROP came about back when I was still working as a photo-journalist, which used to take me out to cover the big Spring Break event at Daytona Beach in Florida just about every year.
 The place is crawling with teenagers from all over the States who come to hang out and look at the cool cars and the cooler car stereos.
 What better place, I thought, for Charlie to try and hide a wanted kid?

 The biggest problem writing the book was trying not to make it too American.
 I had to do it for much of the dialogue but I knew Charlie wouldn't think in American, so I kept having to go back and alter things like 'parking lot' to 'car park' and 'trunk' to 'boot' in her mind.